elastic/universal-profiling-documentation/README.md

 Continue to the next section to get started with Universal Profiling.

-If you are already done with the initial setup, proceed to explore [Universal Profiling features](./features.md).
+If you've completed the initial setup, continue to [Universal Profiling features](./features.md).

-## Getting started with Universal Profiling
+## Get started with Universal Profiling

 At the moment, Universal Profiling is **only available on [Elastic Cloud](http://cloud.elastic.co)**.
 Eventually, it may also be available on self-managed or open-source distributions of the Elastic stack.